Bryan Ehrlich

-7. The Standard Model from Self-Modeling: Gauge Structure from the Observer-Universe Interface 2026
+7. The Standard Model from Self-Modeling: Gauge Structure from the Observer-Universe Interface exploratory

 2. Exponential Suppression of Transient-Basin Contributions in Trajectory-Weighted Markov Chain Measures

-Rigorous proof of Boltzmann brain negligibility via 7-lemma composition from metastability theory.
-Explicit error scaling.
+Boltzmann brain negligibility via 7-lemma composition from metastability theory.
+Verified.

 2b.
 Theorem A: Lemma Assembly